 Clozapine

 Clozapine (Brand name Clozaril) is considered the most efficacious antipsychotic.
 While it works in many cases where others have failed and can be life altering in positive ways, it is not used first line because of the more intense ECG & lab monitoring required, which we will get into below.
-If you are interested, please watch this video of patients giving their thoughts on what clozapine has done for them.
-Here is a second video of a psychiatrist interviewing his patient about their experience with clozapine.
+Clozapine benefits may take longer to recognize than other antipsychotics, so we should give it at least 6 months before making a final decision on its effectiveness as a solo agent for the psychotic symptoms.

 When is a clozapine trial recommended?

--It is used after 1 or 2 other antipsychotic medications have been tried to treat psychotic symptoms associated with schizoaffective disorder or schizophrenia.
+It is used after 1 or 2 other antipsychotic medications have been tried to treat psychotic symptoms associated with schizoaffective disorder or schizophrenia.

 In what domains is clozapine considered better than the other medications in its class?

--Much more effective at treating psychotic symptoms
+Much more effective at treating psychotic symptoms

--It is one of 2 medications in psychiatry shown to directly decrease suicidal thinking (Lithium being the other)
+It is one of 2 medications in psychiatry shown to directly decrease suicidal thinking (Lithium being the other)

--Less chance of longterm movement disorders (called tardive dyskinesia)
+Less chance of longterm movement disorders (called tardive dyskinesia)

--Less chance for tremor or changes to gait that mimic the effects seen in Parkinson’s disease
+Less chance for tremor or changes to gait that mimic the effects seen in Parkinson’s disease

--Less chance of restlessness
+Less chance of restlessness

--Less chance of a muscle dystonic reaction
+Less chance of a muscle dystonic reaction

 What are the screening tests that need to be done prior to starting clozapine?

--ECG to rule out any arrhythmia or prolonged QTc interval (clozapine can lead to some arrhythmias in rare cases).
+ECG to rule out any arrhythmia or prolonged QTc interval (clozapine can lead to some arrhythmias in rare cases).

--Blood count with differential (CBC with diff) because clozapine can affect the production of white blood cells, which we monitor over time.
+Blood count with differential (CBC with diff) because clozapine can affect the production of white blood cells, which we monitor over time.

--Liver function tests: in very rare cases clozapine can cause liver toxicity, so we will monitor that periodically.
+Liver function tests: in very rare cases clozapine can cause liver toxicity, so we will monitor that periodically.

 What are the more common side effects to watch for?

--Sedation, so we usually give all, or the majority of it, at night
+Sedation, so we usually give all, or the majority of it, at night

--Constipation occurs in up to 50% of patients so we may need to consider dietary changes and stool softeners.
+Constipation occurs in up to 50% of patients so we may need to consider dietary changes and stool softeners.
 Please read here for more on remedies for constipation, if needed.

--Increase in salivation (sialorrhea) in up to 21% of patients; this is thought to happen because patients have a decreased impulse to swallow.
+Increase in salivation (sialorrhea) in up to 21% of patients; this is thought to happen because patients have a decreased impulse to swallow.
 It is not considered dangerous but can be annoying.

--Weight gain in 15% of patients.
+Weight gain in 15% of patients.
 As weight increases we need to watch for metabolic syndrome such as higher blood pressure and insulin insensitivity.

--Orthostatic hypotension (lower blood pressure when quickly standing) in 10% of patients, so stand up slowly to avoid dizziness.
+Orthostatic hypotension (lower blood pressure when quickly standing) in 10% of patients, so stand up slowly to avoid dizziness.

--Tachycardia (increased heart rate) in less than 15% of cases; it usually subsides after 1-2 months.
+Tachycardia (increased heart rate) in less than 15% of cases; it usually subsides after 1-2 months.
 Sometimes a beta-blocker is needed to help lower heart rate.

 -Less than 5% of patients complain about restlessness, increased sweating, and/or decreased sex drive.